mrsmeta/Flower-of-Life/README.md

 # Flower-of-Life

 Various scripts all generating versions of a geometric "flower of life".
 Python scripts use shapely, matplotlib, and hsluv to generate and color overlapping geometries.
+Geometric segments can be numbered for a color-by-number appearance.

 ![circles](https://github.com/mrsmeta/Flower-of-Life/assets/88294245/f45813ac-801e-44b9-b21b-ad0a9bc7b0a9)